-If your incisions were closed with staples, they would be removed during your post-operative visit with your surgeon.
+If your incisions were closed with staples, they would be removed during your post-op visit with your surgeon.

-While swelling is normal after surgery, you can keep it down by putting ice packs on the swollen area.
-However, make sure not to put the ice pack on your bare skin
+While swelling is expected after surgery, you can keep it down by putting ice packs on the swollen area.
+It will increase the first 10 to 14 days post-op before beginning to resolve.
+However, make sure not to put the ice pack on your bare skin.

-Make sure not to sit for more than two to three hours, as it is not beneficial for your joints.
+Make sure not to sit for more than one to two hours at a time, as it is not beneficial for your joints.